cyberbotics/webots/docs/reference/skin.md

 ### Description

 The [Skin](#skin) node can be used to simulate soft mesh animation for example of a human or an animal.
-The skin mesh is imported from a mesh file specified by the `model` name (either Ogre or FBX format), but in order to be animated it has to be attached to a skeleton so that the rotation of the skeleton joints results in appropriate deformation of the skin mesh.
+The skin mesh is imported from a mesh file specified by the `model` name but in order to be animated it has to be attached to a skeleton so that the rotation of the skeleton joints results in appropriate deformation of the skin mesh.

-This node provides two alternative ways to define a skeleton.
+The [Skin](#skin) provides two alternative ways to define a skeleton.
 The first method consists in providing the skeleton in the mesh file.
 The second method consists in listing the [Solid](#solid.md) nodes corresponding to the mesh bones using the `bones` field.
-If in the first case the resulting object animation will be purely graphical, when linking the [Skin](#skin) to an existing Webots skeleton made of [Solid](#solid.md) and [Joint](#joint.md) nodes it is possible to animate a dynamic object.
+If in the first case the resulting object animation will be purely graphical.
+In the second case, when linking the [Skin](#skin) to an existing Webots skeleton made of [Solid](#solid.md) and [Joint](#joint.md) nodes, it is possible to animate a dynamic object.

-The XML files containing the skin mesh and skeleton can be generated using a 3D modeling software and then exported to Ogre format.
+The supported format for the skin mesh and skeleton models is [FBX](https://en.wikipedia.org/wiki/FBX) and the model be generated using a 3D modeling software.
-For example, the [Blender2OGRE](https://bitbucket.org/iboshkov/blender2ogre) plugin can be used to export the mesh and skeleton from [Blender](https://www.blender.org/) 3D modeling tool.
-Then the exported ".mesh.xml" and ".skeleton.xml" XML files have to be converted to the corresponding ".mesh" and ".skeleton" binary files using the converter "$(WEBOTS\_HOME)/bin/ogre/OgreXMLConverter" in order to use it in Webots.

-Other tools can be used for generating the characters to animate, for example human characters provided ins the [skin_animated_humans]({{ url.github_tree }}/projects/humans/skin_animated_humans/worlds/skin_animated_humans.wbt) sample are generated using [MakeHuman](http://www.makehuman.org/).
+Other tools can be used for generating the characters to animate, for example human characters provided in the [skin_animated_humans]({{ url.github_tree }}/projects/humans/skin_animated_humans/worlds/skin_animated_humans.wbt) sample are generated using [MakeHuman](http://www.makehuman.org/).

 #### Physically driven skin animation

-If you want that the skin is animated based on the movements of a dynamic object then you have to specify the skeleton by listing the [Solid](#solid.md) nodes corresponding to the skeleton bones in the `bones` field.
+If you want that the skin is animated based on the movements of a dynamic object, then you have to specify the skeleton by listing the [Solid](#solid.md) nodes corresponding to the skeleton bones in the `bones` field.
 Each listed [Solid](#solid.md) bone have to be a child node of a [Joint](#joint.md).
 Moreover, the mesh bone structure and the [Solid](#solid.md)/[Joint](#joint.md) have to match.
 In particular, this means that the number of mesh bones have to match with the number of joints and the [Solid](#solid.md) node names must be the same as the bone names specified in the mesh file.